pedrolvr9/pedrolvr9/README.md

 #### A little introduction about me
 - 💡Started learning programming serious in 2020, since then, working on to get the better of me everyday
 - ⚡Even though I want to become a fullstack professional, I like to see how things work on the backend, it seems like magic.
-- 🔎Currently searching for a job where can i start building my professional career
 - 📨You can reach me with the links below